Slympp/ConanLinuxScript/README.md

 # Conan Linux Script

+### ⚠️ THIS PROJECT IS DISCONTINUED, FEEL FREE TO USE IT AS A RESOURCE TO MAKE YOUR OWN ⚠️

 ## Description

 Script made in order to make administration of a Conan Exiles server on Linux easy